tensorflow/tfjs-models/person-segmentation/README.md

-# Person Semengation in the Browser: PersonSegmentation model
+# Person Segmentation in the Browser

 This package contains a standalone model called PersonSegmentation, as well as some demos, for running real-time person and body part segmentation in the browser using TensorFlow.js.